 If the charity receives more than $25,000 annually and is operating in the state, it must comply with the Solicitation of Funds for Charitable Purposes Act (10 P.S.
 Sec.
 162.5-.6) which requires filing a registration document and corresponding documents, renewing the registration annually and paying the appropriate fees.

-"The parties acknowledge that, as of the date hereof, the fair market value of the property transferred to (the qualified charity) is substantially in excess of the fair market value of the annuity and that the difference between those values constitutes a gift by the donor (to the qualified charity) for its charitable purposes.
-(The qualified charity) has advised the donor that a charitable gift annuity is not designed primarily as an investment but rather as a charitable gift.
-The promise to pay the annuity is not insurance under the laws of Pennsylvania, is not subject to regulation by the Insurance Department and is not protected by the Pennsylvania Life and Health Insurance Guaranty Association under Article XVII of the act of May 17, 1921 (P.L 682, No. 284), known as The Insurance Company Law Act of 1921, or other protective device."
+"The promise to pay the annuity is not insurance under the laws of Pennsylvania, is not subject to regulation by the Insurance Department and is not protected by the Pennsylvania Life and Health Insurance Guaranty Association under Article XVII of the atc of May 17, 1921 (P.L 682.
+No. 284), known as The Insurance Company Law of 1921, or other protective device."

-Reserve RequirementsPennsylvania does not require an issuing charity to hold any amount in reserve.
+Reserve RequirementsPennsylvania requires an issuing charity to hold one half of the principal amount in reserve.